 WooCommerce is geared towards the US market.
 There are numerous legal requirements in the European Union, especially in Germany and Austria.
 You must take them into account during planning and operation - otherwise you could face warnings.
 We show you the most important requirements and WordPress -Plugins for your online shop.

 It's not easy operating a web shop, regardless of whether you're using WordPress or any other system.
 One wrong setting and you face the quite realistic danger of a warning from competitors, competition associations, or authorities.
 This applies especially in either of the two following scenarios:

 - The registered office for your online shop is in the EU

 - If you sell from your shop to EU countries

-In both scenarios, you can't operate WooCommerce with the default settings .
-You need to make the necessary changes yourself or use appropriate tools to do so.
-In the following article, we'll give you tips on what is required and introduce you to some helpful plugins that will save you a lot of work.
+In both cases, you cannot run WooCommerce in thestandard way.
+You will have to make the necessary changes yourself, or use appropriate tools to do so.
+Below you will find some hints on what is required.
+And we introduce you to Plugins , which will save you a lot of work.

 What exactly needs to be mentioned in the individual legal texts?
 Again, this depends on various legal requirements.
 Here is just a small selection:

 - What is your legal form, which goods do you sell, do you ship them or are they purely virtual (e.g. music, downloads)?

 - Which external services do you use to process payments or ship your products?

 - Which service providers do you use for accounting, calculating and processing taxes, managing your customers (CRM), or inventory management?